xwmx/nb/README.md

-`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, convenient filtering and listing, and easy viewing of bookmarked pages in the terminal and your regular web browser.
-Page information is automatically downloaded, compiled, and saved into normal
-Markdown documents made for humans, so bookmarks are easy to edit just like any other note.
+`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the terminal and your regular web browser.
+Page information is automatically downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to edit just like any other note.

 `notes` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.